 Hailing from London, this former classic literature student found his inspiration in Bernini's sculpture of Apollo pursuing Daphne, who turns into a tree to escape from his rape.
 The meaning of this metamorphosis is self defence, but although Daphne becomes a 'still' organism, Davey wanted movement to be the ruling principle of this womenswear collection.

 He developed a fringing technique for very thick upholstery fabrics, which he cut into shreds to give the impression of a tree and leaves.
 The collection has a lot of texture thanks to this fringing, but also the use of sequins , embroidery and belts.
-The women's silhouettes have basic tailored shapes, with a metamorphosis, organical part in unexpected, 'non-sexy' parts of the silhouette.
-Other eye-catchers are the heavy metal masks and fabric heads reminiscent of Louise Bourgeois, showing different interpretations of what a modern-day Daphne could be.

 In this first womenswear collection after his menswear work, Jack found a new perspective in the possibilities of a women's body and channeled the aggression of Apollo into a beautiful piece of work.